How does a business funding broker work

 • Best terms for your specific situation

-• Matched to lenders who work with your profile
+• Matched to funders who work with your profile

 • Funding in 24–48 hours